devMfawzy/AppAsia/README.md

 # AppAsia
 AppAsia Assessment task

+# Whats New
+1. Used MVVM architecture
+1. Used CocoaPods as a dependency manager (just to use SDWebImage)
+1. Added some Unit tests
+1. Created UI progrmatically
+1. Used Combine frameworks for state mangement

 # Screenshots

 ![Simulator Screen Shot - iPhone 14 Pro Max - 2022-10-26 at 21 46 10](https://user-images.githubusercontent.com/2555697/198133495-411d9b2b-f684-4ca8-8b84-fca8d9183250.png)